vaguilar/NeoPop-3DS/README.md

 * A: B
 * B: A
 * Start: Option
-* Analaog Stick and D-Pad: Joystick
+* Analog Stick and D-Pad: Joystick
 * L/R to change frame skip
 * X to exit